MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nc-netadapter-evt_net_adapter_offload_set_checksum.md

 >
 > NetAdapterCx is preview only in Windows 10, version 1809.

-The *EvtNetAdapterOffloadSetChecksum* callback function is implemented by the client driver to set changes in active checksum offload capabilities when notified by the TCP/IP stack or an overlying protocol driver.
+The *EvtNetAdapterOffloadSetChecksum* callback function is implemented by the client driver to set changes in active checksum offload capabilities.

 ## -prototype